doublesymmetry/react-native-track-player/docs/Installation.md

 ## Troubleshooting

 ### iOS: (Enable Swift) `library not found for -lswiftCoreAudio for architecture x86_64`
 Because the iOS module uses Swift, if the user is using a standard react-native application they'll need to add support for Swift in the project.
-This can be easily by adding a swift file to the Xcode project -- could be called `dummy.swift` and saying yes when prompted if you'd like to generate a bridging header.
+This can easily be done by adding a swift file to the Xcode project -- could be called `dummy.swift` and saying yes when prompted if you'd like to generate a bridging header.

 ![Importing Swift](https://i.imgur.com/CBqBcWs.png)